 Luckily, one of the best things to do in Costa Rica is to try craft beer.
-With so many breweries around the country, your spoiled for choice.
+With so many breweries around the country, you’re spoiled for choice.

-So, if you love craft beers as much as I do, you will love this list of 10 of the best breweries in Costa Rica; I’ve included everything you need to know from where the brewery is located, the type of beers they serve, as well as the best dish to order (if they do food)!
+So, if you love craft beers as much as I do, you will love this list of 10 of the best breweries in Costa Rica; I’ve tried a lot of breweries in this country but this list only has the best of the best!
+I’ve also included all everything you need to know from where the brewery is located, the type of beers they serve, as well as the best dish to order (if they do food)!
 It’s the ultimate guide to the best craft breweries in Costa Rica!

 The BEST Breweries in Costa Rica

 One of the best things to do in Monteverde is to enjoy a cold beer at Monteverde Brewing Co., near Hotel Miramontes in the La Virgen neighborhood.